 - Challenge what you see (or don’t see) in the media

 Use social media to benefit instead of harm.
-Share body positive messages and posts
+Share body acceptance messages and posts

 - Body Image Booster